telerik/winforms-docs/menus/menu/working-with-radmenu-items/radmenuitem-events.md

 {{endregion}}

 ## RadMenuContentItem

 Handle the events for the control assigned to __RadMenuContentItem ContentElement__, not the content item itself.
-In the example below an event handler is attached to the __Click__of a button.#_[C#] Handling events for controls embedded in RadMenuContentItem_
+In the example below an event handler is attached to the __Click__ of a button.

+#### Handling events for controls embedded in RadMenuContentItem

 {{source=..\SamplesCS\Menus\Menu\MenuEvents.cs region=contentItem}}
 {{source=..\SamplesVB\Menus\Menu\MenuEvents.vb region=contentItem}}